Our Mission and Vision

 We believe that quality care for older adults begins with a focus on the whole person, their family, friends and other members of the care team, often requiring an interdisciplinary team with expertise in geriatrics and gerontology-particularly for those who are frail or have multiple health conditions.
 High-quality eldercare includes a focus on physical, mental, cognitive and behavioral health, and on ensuring that social supports are present.
 Care for older adults-who often have multiple complex chronic diseases-should be delivered in a seamless fashion across settings, starting in the home.
 Our goal is to maximize function and quality of life for all older adults, enabling them to remain independent for as long as possible.

-The Institute of Medicine, in its critical report Retooling for an Aging America: Building the Health Care Workforce, called for immediate investments in preparing our health care system to care for older Americans and their families.
+The National Academy of Medicine, in its critical report Retooling for an Aging America: Building the Health Care Workforce, called for immediate investments in preparing our health care system to care for older Americans and their families.
 In response, we formed the Eldercare Workforce Alliance.

-Click here to view our priorities and how they align with the IOM report.
+Click here to view our priorities and how they align with the National Academy of Medicine report.